bravoserver/bravo/docs/config.rst

     Which port to run on.
 Must be a number between 0 and 65535.
-Note that ports below 1024 are typically privileged and cannot be bound by non-root users. url
+Note that ports below 1024 are typically privileged and cannot be bound by non-root users. host
+    The hostname to bind to.
+Defaults to no hostname, which is usually correct for most people.
+If you don't know what this is, you don't need it. url
     The path to the folder to use for loading and saving world data.
 Must be a valid URL.